davis4a6/Team_Two/README.md

 ### Machine Learning Model

+### Hyper Parameter Tuning

 ### Results

-The model showed a XX accuracy score.
+The model showed a 0.83 accuracy score.
 This shows that when it comes to predicting whether a company provides mental health coverage as a benefit...

 ## Part 3 - Summary